 Tang said "Our results demonstrated that such a jet engine based on microwave air plasma can be a potentially viable alternative to the conventional fossil fuel jet engine."

+It's vital that we start making changes to the way we treat our planet.
+The amount of CO2 in the atmosphere reached record levels in 2020, hitting 417 parts per million in May.
 Air travel is part of the problem that leads to climate change, so this type of engine could assist in slowing down that change over the coming years.